-Chandra Crawford surprised everyone when she won the gold medal in the free sprint at the Turin 2006 Olympic Winter Games.
+Chandra Crawford surprised everyone when she won the gold medal in the freestyle sprint at the Turin 2006 Olympic Winter Games.
 Prior to the Games she had made just 11 World Cup starts, but headed to Turin on a high note after winning her first World Cup medal, bronze, in the free sprint at Davos less than a week before the Olympic Opening Ceremony.
 An unknown compared to teammates Beckie Scott and Sara Renner, Crawford powered through the stages of the sprint, winning her quarterfinal and semifinal before skiing to victory.
 Crawford enthusiastically singing O Canada on the podium was one of the enduring images of the Games.

-Getting Into Sport: Was inspired to try biathlon after watching Myriam Bedard win two gold medals at Lillehammer 1994… Competed in biathlon for five years before switching to cross-country skiing at age 16 because she wasn’t a strong shooter… Fortunate to grow up in Canmore where world class cross-country ski facilities exist after playing host to Nordic events for the 1988 Olympic Winter Games… Outside Interests: Used her Olympic victory to launch, “Fast and Female”, an organization dedicated to empowerment through sport which strives to get girls aged 9 to 19 hooked on an athletic lifestyle… Once received a bell that rings for the exact length of her Olympic gold medal race…
+Getting into the Sport: Was inspired to try biathlon after watching Myriam Bédard win two gold medals at Lillehammer 1994… Competed in biathlon for five years before switching to cross-country skiing at age 16 because she wasn’t a strong shooter… Fortunate to grow up in Canmore where world class cross-country ski facilities exist after playing host to Nordic events for the 1988 Olympic Winter Games… Outside Interests: Used her Olympic victory to launch, “Fast and Female”, an organization dedicated to empowerment through sport which strives to get girls aged 9 to 19 hooked on an athletic lifestyle… Once received a bell that rings for the exact length of her Olympic gold medal race…

-Olympic Winter Games: 2010 - 15th (4x5km relay), 26th (sprint classic); 2006 - GOLD (sprint free), 60th (15km pursuit)
+Olympic Winter Games: 2014 - 43rd (free sprint); 2010 - 15th (4x5km relay), 26th (classic sprint); 2006 - GOLD (free sprint), 60th (skiathlon)

-FIS World Championships: 2011 – 14th (4x5km relay), 28th (sprint free), 42nd (30km mass start free), 52nd (10km classic); 2007 – 15th (team sprint free), 16th (4x5km relay), 32nd (sprint classic), 59th (10km free); 2005 – 45th (sprint classic), DNF (30km mass start classic)
+FIS World Championships: 2011 – 14th (4x5km relay), 28th (free sprint), 42nd (30km mass start free), 52nd (10km classic); 2007 – 15th (team sprint free), 16th (4x5km relay), 32nd (classic sprint), 59th (10km free); 2005 – 45th (classic sprint), DNF (30km mass start classic)